alexanderwendt/civ4ri-customization/maps/world_of_2022/README.md

 - With ai autoplay (game.aiplay xxx) fill the map with cities and units and then put current military strength as units on the map
 - Add additional nations and personalities, e.g. Argentinian or North Korean.
 - Realistic city names
+- Add preset diplomatic relations between the West, the Eurasic axis, the shia and sunny moslem world, the African and South American countries

 ## Credits
 Thank you Walter Hawkwood for making Civilization IV the best game to play!